 Okay, so let’s get into it!
 Below are the seven things I did to get healthier:

 Conventional medicine will have you believe that there is nothing one can do to reverse autoimmunity, at least that’s what the doctors I saw said.
 I exhausted all avenues, running from specialist to specialist in search of answers.
-Once I decided to take charge, I started doing my research.
+Once I decided to take charge, I started researching.

 It wasn’t long before I was overwhelmed and depressed.
-There was a plethora of information out there but sifting through it was a challenge.
-I don’t regret it though, it was because of my research that I came across experts such as Dr. Mark Hyman.
-Although I could not access any functional medicine practitioners due to residing overseas at the time, I found a wealth of action steps on his blog that I could apply to my daily life.
-His blog posts, and some others which I talk about on another point, empowered me to be my health advocate and speak up and question what I didn’t understand.
+There was a plethora of information out there, but sifting through it was a challenge.
+I don’t regret it, though; it was because of my research that I came across experts such as Dr. Mark Hyman.
+Although I could not access any functional medicine practitioners while residing overseas at the time, I found a wealth of actionable steps on his blog that I could apply to my daily life.
+His blog posts, and some others I talk about at another point, empowered me to be my health advocate and to speak up and question what I didn’t understand.
 To seek out other therapies and treatments when conventional ones did not work.

 - I cut out gluten from my diet.
 There is ample evidence to suggest that gluten is inflammatory and can be especially problematic in people with thyroid issues.